-- Newer option for clarifying dx of TB infection - QFT-G and T-SPOT®.
+- Alternative to TST for dx of TB infection - QFT and T-SPOT®.
 TB are licensed in U.S. - Both incubate patient's blood with TB-specific proteins and controls - Test is (+) if lymphocytes have recognized TB proteins and produced gamma-interferon well above the level in control tube - IGRAs are better than TSTs at distinguishing true TB infections from those caused by NTM or BCG exposure